Advaithftw/virtual-workspace/README.md

 - Create and join chat rooms.
 - Exchange real-time messages using WebSocket technology.
 - Seamlessly interact through a clean and user-friendly interface.
+- Collaborate on File editing in real time.

 ## Features Implemented
 ### Backend